brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 These boots appear to be ordinary footgear.
-On command, they sprout wings at the heel and let the wearer fly, without having to maintain concentration, as if affected by a _fly _spell (including a +4 bonus on [Fly](../skills/fly#_fly) skill checks).
+On command, they sprout wings at the heel and let the wearer fly, without having to maintain concentration, as if affected by a _fly _spell (including a +4 bonus on [Fly](../skill_dir/fly#_fly) skill checks.
 He can fly three per times day for up to 5 minutes per flight.

 **Construction**